olaurino/presentations/ivoa/sesto2015/reference-implementation/slides.md

 ## Difficulties
 - Implementations are open-ended
     - local vs standard DM
-    - should a reference serialization implement **ALL** possible permutations?
+    - should a reference serialization implement **ALL** possible combinations of elements?
 - Human readable documents make validators...:
     - hard to develop
     - ad hoc, hardly reusable